leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/Repository/Merge_Program_Files.md

 Comments on the memory block are *replaced* in the results program during the merge process.
-You must resolve all [memory conflicts](#memoryconflict) before the merge process can continue with the next program element, program trees.
+You must resolve all [memory conflicts](#memory) before the merge process can continue with the next program element, program trees.